i18next/next-i18next/README.md

 To do that, you need to return a `namespacesRequired` array via `getInitialProps` on your page-level component.
 You can see this approach in [example/pages/index.js](./example/pages/index.js).

+Note: `withNamespaces` provides namespaces to the component that it wraps.
+However, `namespacesRequired` provides the total available namespaces to the entire React tree and belongs on the page level.
+Both are required (although you can use `Trans` instead of `withNamespaces` if desired).

 ### 5. Locale subpaths

 One of the main features of this package, besides translation itself, are locale subpaths.
 It's easiest to explain by example: